Navajo Tourism Department

 The Long Walk of the Navajos is a prominent history in Navajo life because it officially established Navajoland upon the release of the Navajos from Bosque Redondo, New Mexico where they were incarcerated in January 1864.
 Navajo were forcefully removed from their land due to continued conflict with settlers moving on and surrounding their land.
 The map on the right shows the original land base with addition to the land base through Executive Order.

 The current Navajo land base map extends into Arizona, New Mexico, and parts of Utah is noted on the right.
-The beige area is the original Hopi land, but an addition was made, highlighted in pink.
-Navajos lost some land base resulting in Navajo people living in the area to be relocate off Hopi land.
+The yellow area is the original Hopi land, but an addition was made, highlighted in pink.
+Navajos lost some land base resulting in Navajo people living in the area to be relocated off Hopi land.

 The origin of the Navajo Government goes back to 1923, when the first Navajo Tribal Council was established.
-However, it was not until 1938 when the very election took place.
+However, it was not until 1938 when the very first election took place.
 Since then through 1989, the Navajo Nation government consisted of the tribal council headed by the Chairman of the Council.
-In December 1989, Title 2 Amendment were passed, which established a three-branch system of government, comparable to the major democracies of the world.
+In December 1989, Title 2 Amendment were passed, which established a three-branch system of government, comparable to the major democracies of the world: The Executive Branch; The Judicial Branch; and The Legislative Branch.

-Window Rock was chosen as the capitol of the Navajo Nation in the early 1930s by John Collier, the Commissioner of Indian Affiars at the time.
-Not only was Window rock a unique and beautiful sandstone formation, it was also just one day's ride by horseback to the nearest railroad - Gallup, NM.
+In the early 1930s, Window Rock, AZ was chosen as the capital of the Navajo Nation by John Collier, the Commissioner of Indian Affairs at the time.
+Not only was Window Rock a unique and beautiful sandstone formation, it was also just one day’s ride by horseback to the nearest railroad 30 miles southeast in Gallup, NM.

-The Great Seal of the Navajo Nation was designed by Mr. John Claw Jr. This was officially adopted by the Navajo Tribal Council on January 18, 1052.
+The Great Seal of the Navajo Nation was designed by Mr. John C. Claw Jr. of Many Farms, AZ.
+This was officially adopted by the Navajo Tribal Council on January 18, 1952.

 Two cornstalk with pollen symbolizes the sustainer of Navajo life.
 A horse, cow and sheep, located in the center, symbolizes the Navajo livestock.

-The Navajo Nation Flag was designed by Jay R. DeGroat and adopted by Navajo Tribal Council on May 21, 1968.
-The flag incorporates elements from the Navajo Nation Seal.
+The Navajo Nation Flag was designed by Jay R. DeGroat of Mariano Lake, NM and adopted by Navajo Tribal Council on May 21,1968.
+The flag incorporates several elements from the Navajo Nation Seal.

 The Navajo Nation flag has a pale buff color background, bearing a map of the Navajo Nation in the center.
 The original area of the 1868 reservation is dark brown, while the much larger current borders are copper.

-Elements from the seal are added to the flag.
-Surrounding the map are the four sacred mountains: black above, turquoise below, white to the right, and yellow to the left.
-These colors form a recurring theme in the legends of the Navajo, beginning with the Navajo creation story.
-In it the world began as a black island floating in the mist.
-Above it were four clouds, black, white, blue (meaning turquoise), and yellow.
+Surrounding the map are the four sacred mountains in each cardinal direction: black (representing the north), turquoise (representing the south), white (representing the east), and yellow (representing the west).
+These four colors form a recurring theme in the legends of the Navajo, beginning with the Navajo creation story.
+In it, the world began as a black island floating in the mist.
+Above it were four clouds: black, white, blue (meaning turquoise), and yellow.
 The story describes the colored clouds as successive worlds and narrates the themes of birth, propagation, flood, escape, and continuing life.
 Arching over the mountains and map is the rainbow of red, yellow, and blue, with red outermost in reverse sequence from the Navajo Nation seal.
-The rainbow symbolizing Navajo sovereignty.
+The rainbow symbolizes Navajo sovereignty.

-Centered on the map is a white disk bearing the corn stalks and three domestic animals from the Navajo Nation seal representing the Navajo livestock economy, along with symbols of other aspects of the Navajo economy: a traditional hogan (hooghan), modern home, oil derrick, forestry, mining, which symbolizes the resource potential of the Navajo Nation, and recreational fishing and hunting.
-All but the green and yellow corn stalks appear in black outline.
-At the top near the sun, the modern sawmill symbolizes the progress and industry characteristic of the Navajo Nation's economic development.
+Centered on the map is a white disk bearing the corn stalks and three domestic animals from the Navajo Nation seal representing the Navajo livestock economy.
+Along with symbols of other aspects of the Navajo economy: a traditional hogan (hooghan), modern home, oil derrick, forestry, mining (which symbolizes the resource potential of the Navajo Nation), and recreational with fishing and hunting.
+All, but, the green and yellow corn stalks appear in black outline.
+At the top near, the sun, the modern sawmill symbolizes the progress and industry characteristic of the Navajo Nation’s economic development.

 The Navajo Code Talker’s served in all six Marine divisions from 1942 to 1945 and have been credited with saving countless lives.

-The Navajo Code Talker's primary job was to transmit information on tactics, orders and other vital battlefield information via telegraphs and radios in their native language.
+The Navajo Code Talker’s primary job was to transmit information on tactics, orders and other vital battlefield information via telegraphs and radios in the Diné language.

 The Navajo’s unwritten language was understood by fewer than 30 non-Navajos at the time of WWII.
 The size and complexity of the language made the code extremely difficult to comprehend, much less decipher.
 It was not until 1968 that the code became declassified by the US Government.